 The Board has responsibility for establishing a framework of prudent and effective controls, which enable risk to be assessed and managed.
 Our internal control environment is codified in a suite of policies, procedures and operating

-The Board has approved a set of policies, procedures and frameworks for effective internal control.
-The company has procedures for the delegation of authorities for significant matters, to ensure approval is sought at the appropriate level.
-These procedures are subject to regular review and provide an ongoing process for identifying, evaluating and managing the significant risks faced by the company.
-Such a system is designed to manage rather than eliminate the risk of failure to achieve business objectives and can provide only reasonable and not absolute assurance against material misstatement or loss.
+standards.
+Delegated authorities are also in place to ensure approval for significant matters is derived at the appropriate level.
+Such procedures are subject to regular review and provide an ongoing process for identifying, evaluating and managing the significant risks faced by the company.
+This internal control environment is designed to manage rather than eliminate the risk of failure to achieve the business objectives and can provide only reasonable and not absolute assurance against material misstatement or loss.

 A formal bi-annual certification is provided by the Chief Executive Officer and Finance Director of each Operating Company, stating that appropriate internal controls were in operation and confirming compliance with the company's policies and procedures.
 Any weaknesses are highlighted and the results are reviewed by Operating Company management, the Group Audit and Risk Management Director, the Deputy Chief Financial Officer, the Audit Committee and the Board.
 The internal audit function monitors and selectively checks the results of this exercise, ensuring that representations made are consistent with the results of its work during the year.

 The Internal Audit function monitors and selectively checks the results of this exercise, ensuring that representations made are consistent with the results of its work during the year.
 Each year, the Internal Audit function’s reviews are aligned to the company’s risks.
 The function works with the retail banners and Group functions to develop, improve and further embed risk management tools and processes into their operations.
 The Internal Audit function reports to each scheduled Audit Committee meeting and at least annually to the Board.